le-schlo/EnTdecker/README.md

 well as the data processing for the spin population prediction.
 The file `SpinExtraction.py` contains a function that returns the input for the sequence-to-sequence model given a smiles and the corresponding spin population.
-The file `TargetRearrangement.py` contains a function that returns rearranged SMILES including the binned spin population.
+The file `TargetRearrangement.py` contains a function that returns rearranged SMILES maintaing the correct order of binned spin population.

 ## Train models
 Sample scripts to train the models can be found in the [Models](Models) directory and the respective sub-directories.